dronefly-garden/dronefly/docs/guide_for_participants.rst

 Participating - #chat (under General)
 -------------------------------------

-Follow the rules for communicating with others in the #welcome channel.
+Follow the rules in the #welcome channel for communicating with others.

-#chat and #chat-2-electric-bugaloo are both general nature-oriented chat
+#chat and #chat-2-eclectic-beluga are both general nature-oriented chat
 channels.
 If one is busy with an ongoing discussion, and you want to start a new topic, use the other.